jasonleebrown/UCE_phyluce_pipeline/README.md

 This alignment should now be ready to use (e.g., IQ-Tree).

+## Phasing information (optional and coming soon).
+Phasing is the process of inferring haplotypes from genotype data.
+This can be very useful for population-level analyses.

 #### End of Twomey Pipeline
 _____________________________________________________________________________________________________________________________________________
 #### Getting summary statistics for our UCE loci